wp-plugins/generatewp-oembed/readme.txt

 = Usage =

-Choose any public snippet from your (dashboard)[http://generatewp.com/dashboard/] or from the public (snippet library)[http://generatewp.com/snippet/].
+Choose any public snippet from your [dashboard](http://generatewp.com/dashboard/) or from the public [snippet library](http://generatewp.com/snippet/).

 Just copy the snippet URL and paste it to your post: